artsmia/artstories.md/art/grainstack-sun-in-the-mist.md

 ## Sun in the Mist

 Monet studied how landscapes changed with the weather: a dusting of snow, overcast skies, or sunshine leading to thaw.
-The MIA’s *Grainstack* was his sole meditation on mist.
+Mia’s *Grainstack* was his sole meditation on mist.

 ## Strokes like Stalks